MartinPyka/financial_life/README.md

 simulation.add_unique(savings, 'Vendor for car', 10000, '17.03.2019')
 ```

-Now, the plots include the savings-account as well.
+And the plots include the savings-account as well.

 <img src="docs/img/simple_example_02_small.png" alt="Simple simulation in financial_life" width="800">